These classic French cream puffs are light, delicate, and filled with fluffy, sweet whipped cream and dusted with powdered sugar.

 - Dust with powdered sugar using a fine mesh strainer.

-Note: Cream puffs are best served the day they are made so the pate a choux is fresh and not soggy, but I find they are still tasty the next day (just slightly softer).
+Please note, cream puffs are best served the day they are made.
+You want the pate a choux fresh and not soggy, but I find they are still tasty the next day (just slightly softer).